wso2/docs-ob-toolkit-cds/en/docs/install-and-setup/prerequisites.md

 - WSO2 Streaming Integrator 4.0.0

 !!! note
-    The WSO2 Open Banking UK Toolkit is built by customizing the WSO2 Open Banking Accelerator and helps you comply with the Open Banking Standard.
+    The WSO2 Open Banking CDS Toolkit is built by customizing the WSO2 Open Banking Accelerator and helps you comply with the Open Banking Standard.
 For more information on the accelerator, see the [WSO2 Open Banking Accelerator Documentation](https://ob.docs.wso2.com/).